andrex-naranjas/bottom-baryonsFW/README.md

 # Bottom baryons decay widths and mass spectra

 Code to compute bottom baryon spectra and decay widths.
 A fit is performed to obtain the model parameters.
-Errors are propagate via bootstrap Monte Carlo Gaussian sampling
+Errors are propagate via bootstrap Monte Carlo Gaussian sampling.

 ## Framework installation